Cataract Surgery

 A cataract is a condition in which the lens of the eye can becomes cloudy and hard.
 Cataracts can develop from a variety of things, typically from aging, an eye injury or surgery, or if you have taken certain medications.
 Cataracts may cause blurred vision, dulled vision, sensitivity to light and glare, and/or ghost images.

 When the cataract changes vision so much that it interferes with your daily life, the cataract may need to be removed.
 Surgery is the only way to remove a cataract.
 Cataract surgery is one of the most commonly performed procedures in the world.
 You can decide not to have the cataract removed.
-If you don’t have the surgery, your vision loss from the cataract will likely continue to get worse.
+If you don’t have the surgery, your vision loss from the cataract will gradually decline over time but can be removed in the future.

 There are several IOL options available to you to achieve good vision after cataract surgery.
 This is probably the most important decision you need to make about your cataract surgery.
-Fortunately, at a Military Treatment Facility, not only do we offer an extremely wide selection of lenses, and they are available to eligible TRICARE patients at no cost.
+Similar to a community doctor’s office, at Evans Army Community Hospital, we offer an extremely wide selection of lenses correcting for near vision, far vision and blurriness caused by astigmatism, but currently at no cost to Tricare beneficiaries.
+Depending on your needs and the health of the eye, we can help you choose which type of lens can help improve your vision and, in many situations, decrease your need for glasses!

 Who Can Be Seen Here